 I have a degree in Fashion Design, but am highly attracted to all creative endeavors.
 Bipolar Disorder makes it difficult (alright, try impossible) for me to work the traditional 9-5 job, so I try to focus instead on projects in areas that I really love.
 Film, fashion, costuming, writing, textile design, weaving, interior design, visual merchandising, and the like.
 I am also a total sucker for the great outdoors.

 I live in Seattle with my rockin’ boyfriend and our Boston Terrier, Luna.
-I’ve been involved with Seattle’s bipolar community for a year or two now, encouraging people to talk about their experiences and helping create a supportive network of bipolar individuals.
+I’ve been involved with Seattle’s bipolar community for several years now, encouraging people to talk about their experiences and helping create a supportive network of bipolar individuals.